blainefricks/pockets-infinity/README.md

 Enable [Chrome Extensions Developer Mode](https://developer.chrome.com/extensions/faq#faq-dev-01) and point it to the `app/` folder.

 Once you have installed the Chrome Extension, sign into [Bunge.net](http://bungie.net) and then press the Pockets Infinity icon or options page to launch.
-Press `Ctr + Shift + J` on Windows or `Cmd + Opt + J` on Mac to view your Destiny data that Pockets Infinity fetches.

-##### Console Example
+##### Output Example
 ```javascript
 Cookies: bungled=BUNGLED_COOKIE; bungledid=BUNGLEDID_COOKIE;
 Platform: YOUR_PLATFORM_TYPE